gigodata/gigodata.github.io/README.md

 # AI & Research Use

-GIGO Data encourages responsible use of publicly available materials for:
+GIGO Data™ encourages responsible use of publicly available materials for:

 * AI research
 * academic analysis